 Statement of Financial Accounting Standards No. 35 - "Impairment of Assets" requires the Company to determine on each balance sheet date if properties, intangible assets and other assets (including a cash-generating unit) have been impaired.
 If there is impairment, then the Company must calculate the recoverable amount of the asset or the cash-generating unit.
 An impairment loss should be recognized whenever the recoverable amount of the asset or the cash-generating unit is below the carrying amount, and this impairment loss is either charged to accumulated impairment or used to reduce the carrying amount of the asset directly.
-If the Company revalues properties as required by law, an impairment loss on revalued properties should be charged to unrealized revaluation increment on properties, and if the capital surplus revaluation increment on properties is not enough, the portion that exceeds the balance will be recognized as loss in the statement of income.
+If the Company revalues properties as required by law, an impairment loss on revalued properties should be charged to unrealized revaluation increment on properties, and if the capital surplus - revaluation increment on properties is not enough, the portion that exceeds the balance will be recognized as loss in the statement of income.
 After the recognition of an impairment loss, the depreciation (amortization) charged to the asset should be adjusted in future periods for the revised asset carrying amount (net of accumulated impairment), less its salvage value, and calculated on a systematic basis over its remaining service life.
-If asset impairment loss (excluding goodwill) is reversed, the increase in the carrying amount resulting from reversal is credited to current income.
-However, loss reversal should not be more than the carrying amount (net of depreciation) had the impairment not been recognized.
+If asset impairment loss (excluding goodwill) is reversed, the increase in the carrying amount (net of depreciation) had the impairment not been recognized.